OMG - Jesus

 Proverbs 15:19 The way of the lazy is like a hedge of thorns [it pricks, lacerates, and entangles him],

-But the way [of life] of the upright is smooth and open like a highway.
+But the way [of life] of the upright is smooth and open like a narrow road.

 Isaiah 57:17 “…he went on turning away and backsliding, in the way of his [own willful] heart.”